-The Country Rockin’ Rebels were founded by Bad Science Fiction guitarist Michael Head, operator of local Headtrap Studios for around 20 years, and singer-songwriter Tristan Luhrs.
+The Country Rockin’ Rebels were founded by Bad Science Fiction guitarist Michael Head, operator of local Headtrap Studios for around 20 years (started in OB in 1989 and in Lake Murray since 1994), and singer-songwriter Tristan Luhrs.
 “He and I have worked in my studio since then, and we recorded his first solo album, Sketches of San Diego, in 2010,” says Head, who released the full-length on his own Cabeza Records.
 “It was essentially a prelude to the Rebels project.
 A year later, Country Rockin’ Rebels was the second CD, and that’s the project we built the new band around.”

 The duo eventually recruited a full lineup including Mark Eppler (slide guitar), and Steve Tahmahkera aka Tamahawk (drums), among others.

 The group played some of their earliest gigs in Ocean Beach, where Head regularly presents concert performances by local bands at the O.B.
 Farmers Market.
 “The Rebels always have an amazing time at the O.B.
 Holiday Parade, with crowds reaching monumental numbers.
 They’re so appreciative and supportive.
 The main stage of the O.B.
 Street Fair, with the Pacific Ocean at our backs, isn’t too bad either.”

 Some of those gigs, according to Head, were just plain strange.